amalsgit/Supertest-Jest-TypeScript/README.md

 - The `actions` folder consists of individual api calls that are composed together to create a user scenario in tests.
 Always define individual api calls here
 - The `utils/config.ts` file is the place to manage application environments and urls
 - The `axiosClient.ts` file consist of the main axios client used to make api calls and an interceptor to log the details on the Html report
+- Make sure that each test is independent and the test data created for each test is deleted as part of a cleanup stage